Color chart: Shirley cards

 Shirley cards are color reference cards that are used to perform skin-color balance in still photography printing.
-The industry standard for these cards in North American photography labs in the 1940s and 1950s depicted a solitary "Caucasian" female dressed in brightly colored clothes.
+The industry standard for these cards in North American photography laboratories in the 1940s and 1950s depicted a solitary "Caucasian" female dressed in brightly colored clothes.
 Very few of these color reference cards showed an adult male as the reference image.
 Light skin tones therefore served as the recognized skin ideal standard.
-Stock color film chemistry for still cameras was designed originally with a positive bias toward "Caucasian" skin tones because of its high level of reflectivity.
+Stock color film chemistry for still cameras was designed originally with a positive bias toward "Caucasian" skin tones, because of their high levels of reflectivity.

 By the mid-1990s, Japanese companies redesigned their Shirley cards using data from their own color preference tests.
-The new reference card featured Japanese women with light yellow skin.
+The new reference card featured Japanese women with light, East Asian skin tones.

 In 1995, Kodak designed a multiracial norm reference card.
 This card showed three women (Caucasian, Asian, African) with different skin colors and brightly contrasted clothing.

 A similar cinematic calibration technique is known as the China Girl.